 Bicycles come in all shapes and sizes but some bikes are more suitable for particular types of cycling than others.
 Listed below are the various types with recommendations for types of use.
 ISO 4210 covers bike standards in Europe and this summary from Dawes gives a good description of what you can expect each bike style to do.

-Road.
-A very popular style of cycle at the moment where speed and lightweight feel are the criteria of choice.
+One of the most common styles of bike where speed and lightweight feel are the criteria of choice.
 There are lots of different specifications of bike but generally the more it costs the lighter it will be.
 A lighter bike makes the task of climbing hills easier.
 Road bike ride position for many bikes under £2000 has had a major revision compared to 15 years ago when all the manufacturers thought only "racers" used road bikes and the ride position reflected this.
 The new ride position is shorter and higher in reach to the handlebars giving a more relaxed feel than head down and catering better for the rider who prefers a more relaxed position.
 There is also a growing range of "flat bar" road bikes.
 These are performance oriented bikes that dispense with drop handlebars but retain the light weight and sporty ride feel of a traditional road bike.
 A great solution for mountain bikers looking for a fast road option without having to change their "cockpit".

 Both wheel sizes are an improvement over the 26" wheel and the best choice for you will depend on the type of terrain you ride and size of your bike.
 Riders who prefer fast rolling open moorland/bridleway riding will prefer the benefits of a 29er whereas a rider who prefers tight technical trail centre type courses may prefer a 27.5